thomaswilburn/itc298-materials/intro_to_node/readme.rst

 After running this script, you should see a new file in the same directory as the script, containing the contents provided.
 From the same module, we can also read data from the disc, list items in a directory, and even move or rename files.

 In addition to the file system, Node comes with a large number of these built-in.
 For information on their function, please be sure to check the `API documentation <https://nodejs.org/docs/latest/api/>`__.
 Typically, however, we won't use these directly.
 Instead, we'll require libraries that are built on top of them, and written by the Node community.
-See the guide on NPM for more information (TK).
+See the guide on NPM for more information (npm_basics.rst in this folder).

 Callbacks
 ---------

 You may have noticed that in the example above, we passed a function as the last argument to ``fs.writeFile``.
 This function was called when the file contents had been completely written to the hard drive.
 During that time, however, the Node runtime is capable of handling other requests and operations.
 In other words, it is "non-blocking," as compared to languages like PHP or Python, which are "blocking."
 In those languages, while a file is being written, no other operations can take place.
 This makes Node well-suited to web applications, which often perform lots of slow I/O over the network.

 APIs that yield to other processes while I/O occurs are called "asynchronous" (as opposed to "synchronous" operations that block progress).
 To keep this manageable, Node has adopted a convention for all async functions: the last argument is always a "callback" function, which will be run when the operation continues.
-Callbacks also follow a standard pattern.
-The first argument is always an optional error (or ``null`` if no error took place).
+Callbacks also follow a standard pattern themselves: the first argument is always an optional error (or ``null`` if no error took place).

 Let's put this in context.
 The following code reads a file that should contain a number, adds one, and then writes it back out.
 If, however, the file can't be read (because it doesn't exist or is locked), the process logs an error and quits::